ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/Hugging Face/Audio Transcript.md

 Upon running the board, the output is as follows:

 ```
-Hello, I am Google Translate.
+Hello, I am GUGAL Translate.
 Please make a transcript of what I am saying.
 ```

 This demonstrates the accuracy of the transcription, with room for improvements in future iterations.

 ## Future Integration

-There are plans to integrate this functionality with the Breadboard Chrome API or Chrome extension, although this is still a work in progress.
+There are plans to integrate this functionality with the [Chrome Breadboard extension](../Chrome%20Extension.md), although this is still a work in progress.

+The chrome extension would either accept file uploads or allow audio recordings which would then be transcribed using this board we have demonstrated.

 ## Conclusion

 This demonstration highlights the capability of the Breadboard project's Hugging Face board to accurately transcribe audio files using the Hugging Face Inference API.
 Further enhancements and integrations are planned to expand its usability and efficiency.
 Thank you for exploring this demonstration.

-## Code
+## Source

 - [TypeScript](https://github.com/ExaDev/breadboard-examples/blob/main/src/examples/audio-transcript/index.ts)
 - [JSON](https://github.com/ExaDev/breadboard-examples/blob/main/src/examples/audio-transcript/graph.json)